gaebar/vietgram-1/README.md

 [![Heroku](https://heroku-badge-gae.herokuapp.com/?app=viet-gram)](https://viet-gram.herokuapp.com/)

 # SEI Project 3 - Vietgram
-A social networking site for explorers, bringing together hidden gems reviews and comment all in one place.
+A social networking site for explorers, bringing together hidden gems reviews and comments, all in one place.

 **<a href="https://viet-gram.herokuapp.com/" target="_blank">Visit the Website</a>**